nextauthjs/docs/docs/getting-started/example.md

 ### Add API route

 To add NextAuth.js to a project create a file called `[...nextauth].js` in `pages/api/auth`.
-This contains the dynamic route handler for NextAuth.js which will also contain all of your global NextAuth.js configuration.
+This contains the dynamic route handler for NextAuth.js which will also contain all of your global NextAuth.js configurations.

 ```javascript title="pages/api/auth/[...nextauth].js"
 import NextAuth from "next-auth"